MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/ledger/how-to-recover-assets-sent-to-the-wrong-address.md

 ## Access your account

-- With the ETH Recovery app open on your Ledger device, open [MyCrypto](https://mycrypto.com) in your browser, or open [the desktop application](https://download.mycrypto.com/).
+- With the ETH Recovery app open on your Ledger device, open [MyCrypto](https://mycrypto.com) in your browser.

 - Make sure you are connected to the network of the asset you want to recover.
 For example, if you want to recover ETC coins, you should be connected to the ETC network.